justinrgarrard/world-of-naevis.net/data/alchemics/scorpion_venom.md

 *Poison, injury, illicit*

-Creatures injured by a weapon coated in this poison take an additional 1d4 poison damage.
-Creatures immune to poison are unaffected, and those with resistance take half.
+Creatures injured by a weapon coated in this poison take an additional 1 poison damage.
+If the user has proficiency in *Poisoner's Kits*, the damage is increased by their proficiency bonus.